skylabspune/Hotel_ProfitOptimization/README.md

 https://github.com/skylabspune/Hotel_ProfitOptimization/blob/master/Requirement.pdf

 ## Usage
-Run- Enter CheckIn Date according to test cases described in requirement document.
+## Stpes For Running the Project.
+1) Checkin day is Inputed by user,
-After Checkin day is provided,the running code list all possible checkout dates satisfying all the constraints as per requirement.
+2) Enter the RooomId for Room You want to Boook (User Must Refer Room Id By Only After Using Option 1 and List of Rooms and their       status is Been Displayed along with CheckIn Date as NULL and Checkout Date as Null for rooms Avilable) the running code list all possible checkout dates satisfying all the constraints as per requirement.
-Enter any one Checkout date from the displayed List.
+3) Enter any one Checkout date from the displayed List.

 Note: No need to add any Dependency or Library.

 Feel free to open an issue or Pull request

 ## Sample OutPut-

-Option 1 -
+When User Enter Option 1 -
 ![alt text](https://github.com/skylabspune/Hotel_ProfitOptimization/blob/master/DisplayBookedRoom.png)

-Option 2 -
+When User Enter Option 2 -
 ![alt text](https://github.com/skylabspune/Hotel_ProfitOptimization/blob/master/BookRoom.png)

-Option 3 -
+When User Enter Option 3 -
 ![alt text](https://github.com/skylabspune/Hotel_ProfitOptimization/blob/master/AfterBoookRoom.png)
 ## Contributors